gnarf/learn-deployment/workshop/exercises/ssh-key-passphrases/objectives.md

-- Why is a SSH passphrases desirable?
+- Why is a SSH key passphrase desirable?
 - How do you add a passphrase to a private key lacking one?
 - What tool can be used to manage private keys?